Wildlander-mod/wildlander-mod.github.io/_includes/Wabbajack_Install.md

 #### If above fails then manually download the file using the following procedure:-

-If these files hang, manually download and add to your wabbajack specified download folder (still zipped)
+If these files hang, manually download and add to your Wabbajack specified download folder (still zipped)

 ---
 **High Poly Head**